spacetimeengineer/mupy/README.md

 ```

 ### Animations
  In the openscad IDE, form the toolbar select View -> Animate and under the main view some animation inputs will appear.
 Select a frame rate and step count to run animation.

+### Generating Gifs
+I use a utility called ImageMagick and you can learn more about it from Bryan Duxbury's Blog at https://bryanduxbury.com/2014/01/16/creating-animated-gifs-from-openscad/.

 ### Modifying generated code

 # 3D Printing

 You will need to download Ultimaker Cura in order to move forward with this step.
+You can download it at https://ultimaker.com/software/ultimaker-cura .

-## Running cura
+## Running Cura

+  1. Open Ultimaker Cura

+Once downloaded you should take time to familiarize yoruself with basic 3D printing concepts.
+Some common examples include

+- Print Bed Temperature
+- Nozzle Temperature
+- Retraction State
+- Cleaning
+- Filament
+- Supports
+- Print Speed

+Some of these things and more are configurable in in Cura, which can be thought of as a pre-print application which feeds instructions to the 3D printers with the gcode file it generates.
+For starters try importing an stl file generated from custom_box.py

+  2. In the header select File -> Open File(s) to load an object.

 # Concepts